ShingoHano/BootstrapDialog/README.md

 ================

 By extending the DDSocialDialog, it changes the backcolor to like Twitter Bootstrap.
-You can use as input interface.
+You can use as input interface in iOS App for iPhone or iPad.

 ![type0](http://nntp.ie-t.net/images/type0.png "type0")
 ![type1](http://nntp.ie-t.net/images/type1.png "type1")